English

 Literacy is at the heart of all children’s learning.
 It enables children both to communicate with others effectively and to examine experiences, feelings and ideas, giving them order and meaning.
 Because literacy is central to children’s intellectual, emotional and social development, it has a unique and essential role across the curriculum, helping learning to be coherent and progressive.
 Opportunities for children to explore and develop language use in other curriculum areas are identified by teachers, who seek to take advantage of opportunities to make cross-curricular links.
 As children progress through the school they are provided with a wealth of opportunities to develop their literacy skills, both in and out of the classroom.

 St Ives has a strong reading culture in school and our aim is for every child to take pleasure in reading across a range of genres and for a variety of purposes.
-We are lucky enough to have two libraries to meet the needs of the Pre-Prep and Prep parts of the school.
-The Pre-Prep library in the Ivies is bright and engaging, with a range of fiction and non-fiction books and cosy reading areas.
-The Prep library is in a beautiful light room, with a window seat that invites children to curl up with a book.
+We are lucky enough to have a beautiful library in the main building, and extensive reading areas in our separate EYFS and Pre-Prep building.
+The Prep library has views across the forest, with a large window seat that invites children to curl up with a book.
 It houses a range of classic and new fiction texts, and non-fiction books to support and extend learning across the curriculum.
-In November 2020 we conducted a pupil survey with Edurio Learning from Learners and discovered that 95% of our pupils agree with the statement "I enjoy reading".
+Children are encouraged to recommend books for their peers, and visits from authors and poets regularly ignite new interests.

 United Learning comprises: United Learning Ltd (Registered in England No: 00018582.
 Charity No. 313999) UCST (Registered in England No: 2780748.
 Charity No. 1016538) and ULT (Registered in England No. 4439859.
 An Exempt Charity).
 Companies limited by guarantee.
 Registered address: United Learning, Worldwide House, Thorpe Wood, Peterborough, PE3 6SB.